root-project/root/README/ReleaseNotes/v604/index.md

 Changes will be part of the future 6.04/18

+### Core

+- Fix the validity of TRef after the first ProcessID is full.

 ### TTree

 - Properly handle the last element of arrays in the TTreeFormula functions MinIf and MaxIf [ROOT-7258]